chandapwes/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Answer: A closure is the combination of a function and the lexical environment where it was declared.
+Its used ot create data privacy in relation to variables only being in scope to certain functions.
 2. Study the following code, then answer the questions below.

 ```js